 token: !secret hacs_token

-The !secret function allows us to store our secrets separately to the rest of our main configuration.
+function allows us to store our secrets separately from the rest of our main configuration.

 hacs_token: putyourgithubtokenhere

-Restart Home Assistant for the change to take affect.
+Restart Home Assistant for the change to take effect.
 You can do this via the web interface – Supervisor > System > Reboot or alternatively via the Home Assistant CLI:

 # Check that the config is correct before attempting to restart